 Caron is a senior HR practitioner with experience across a range of industries including financial services and manufacturing.
 Experienced in supporting organisations through change with particular strength in developing talent, leadership coaching, colleague engagement and wellbeing.
 She is passionate about people fulfilling their potential through work and life.

-Anna Cook is a trustee of Smart Works Newcastle bringing with her 20 years’ experience working in Publishing, Technology and Media sectors in the UK and internationally.
+Anna is a trustee of Smart Works Newcastle bringing with her 20 years’ experience working in Publishing, Technology and Media sectors in the UK and internationally.
 Currently Director of Customer Service for Sky, Anna has held a number of senior roles in FTSE 100 companies covering marketing, CSR, HR, communications, change and operations.
 Passionate about gender diversity, Anna’s currently leading the charge to get more women into senior and technology positions at Sky and speaks regularly at schools to inspire young women to get into business.